 The last factor is crucial.
 Research has found that specialized LGBTQ+ addiction treatment leads to better outcomes.[2]
 However, it’s difficult to access: just 7.4% of addiction treatment programs offer tailored treatment for the LGBTQ+ community.[3]

-LGBTQ+ addiction statistics
+LGBTQ+ substance use statistics

 Studies have consistently found higher rates of substance use and abuse among members of the LGBTQ+ community compared to the general population.